 The University is equipped with several Wi-Fi access points that allow you to connect to the internet at different locations on campus.
 This includes all buildings and cafes.

-The University’s Wi-Fi services are free and easy to use – once you have set up a device it should automatically connect each time you are in range of a Wi-Fi access point.
+The University’s Wi-Fi service is free and easy to use – once you have set up a device it should automatically connect each time you are in range of a Wi-Fi access point.

-There are three Wi-Fi services available to use:
+There are two Wi-Fi services available to use:

-Newly launched, this service is free and open to anyone on Campus who requires internet connectivity and a great addition to our Wi-Fi services.
+This service is free and open to anyone on Campus who requires internet connectivity.

 Eduroam is a free, global Wi-Fi service for students and University staff.
 Eduroam can be used to access the internet at many other universities in the UK and around the world.
 Visitors from other universities can also connect to it at Middlesex University.